dantleech/blog/source/_posts/2018-08-19-phpactor-3-years.md

 **year-and-a-half**.
 The above commit was the first of three attempts to create a code-completion and refactoring tool backend for editors such as VIM.
-This initial (3 commit) effort was to use an SQLite database to index the classes and functions in a project.
+This initial (3 commit) effort was to use an SQLite database to index the classes and functions in a project (an approach that was later dropped).
 Then followed another few commits four months later, then more 6 months after that.
 More serious development started in late 2016 but I struggled with the [PhpParser](https://github.com/nikic/PHP-Parser), I then found out about the Microsoft [Tolerant PHP Parser](https://github.com/microsoft/tolerant-php-parser) which was designed